Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: Related work

+~\cite{hansen_temporal_2022} obtained state of the art performance in terms of reward and training time on diverse continuous control tasks by significantly improving Model-Augmented Value Expansion methods.
+Their approach effectively combines the strengths of both MFRL and MBRL.
+They adopt a learned task-oriented latent dynamics model for localized trajectory optimization over a short horizon.
+Furthermore, they utilize a learned terminal value function to estimate the long-term returns.
+However, their method still necessitates the learning of the value function.
+Depending on the context, this could present challenges when compared to shooting methods.

-Our research seeks to reduce the amount of computation continuing to act upon trajectories that seem trustworthy.
-Our solution builds upon results of ~\cite{kurtl2018deep}, using probabilistic ensembles and cross entropy in the MPC.
+Nevertheless, shooting MPC methods still suffer from expensive computation~\cite{kurtl2018deep,Zhu2020}.
+Thus, our research seeks to reduce the amount of computation continuing to act upon trajectories that seem trustworthy.
+Our solution builds upon results of~\cite{kurtl2018deep}, using probabilistic ensembles and cross entropy in the MPC.